 New consumption habits

-Undoubtedly, 2020 was a year of changes — changes that seem as though they will stick around in 2021.
+Undoubtedly, 2020 and 2021 were years of changes — changes that seem as though they will stick around in 2022.

 Because of the uncertainty surrounding the advancement of measures to tackle the coronavirus pandemic and due to the discover of new shopping and selling methods that are more convenient and effective, many habits have been formed in a short span of time.